-What do I do during a Heineken Experience?
+What do you do during a Heineken Experience?

-The Heineken Experience is actually a self-guided tour through the Heineken brewery and its company.
-You'll get to learn all about Heineken's heritage and innovations, the process that goes into making its beer, and finally you'll be given two genuine Heineken beers.
+The Heineken Experience is actually a self-paced tour through the Heineken brewery.
+You will have the opportunity to learn all about Heineken's legacy and innovations, the brewing process, and, to finish the tour, you will enjoy two genuine Heineken beers.

 Is the Heineken Experience suitable for children?

-The Heineken Experience is suitable for children, specifically the various interactive experiences on offer.
-Keep in mind, while children under 11 can enter for free, they will still need a ticket, while children between 11-17 can enter with a slightly discounted ticket.
+The Heineken Experience is kid-friendly, especially for the various interactive experiences on offer.
+Please note that although children under 11 can enter for free, they still require a ticket.
+Children between the ages of 11 and 17 can access the experience with a reduced ticket.

 Is it possible to enter the Heineken Experience with the Amsterdam Pass?